Elehuris Montero Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.11 team ERA ranks 13th across all league pitching staffs.
+- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.09).

-- Giants pitchers combine to allow 157 home runs (1.1 per game), the eighth-fewest in the league.
+- Giants pitchers combine to surrender 157 home runs (1.1 per game), the seventh-fewest in baseball.

+- The Giants will send Winn (0-2) out to make his third start of the season.

+- The righty last appeared in relief on Sunday, when he threw five scoreless innings against the San Diego Padres while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.